Han-Sim/blog.hansim.dev/src/pages/posts/0019-React-Lifecycle.md

 - This runs after the component is actually mounted.
 - This is to see if the DOM is ready.
 For example, if I want to use a third-part library and it has to be executed after the DOM is mounted, I can put those codes in this lifecycle method.
+  - This is the best lifecycle method for `making API calls`.

 ## Updating Phase